cloudon-one/fintech-production-gcp/README.md

-# fintech Production Infrastructure - Terraform
+# Fintech GCP Production-Ready IaC Infrastructure

 This repository contains Terraform configuration for deploying a multi-project GCP infrastructure with shared VPC, GKE, SQL, data services, bastion host, and comprehensive IAM management as per the fintech production architecture.